supinzhen/100-Days-Of-Code/README.md

 # 2022/06/14 Day 16

-Learned how to read and show gif images, and add a T-Bar to my 8-input swutcher.
+Learned how to read and show gif images, and add a T-Bar to my 8-input switcher.